 Mark E. Gottlieb is a Principal in the firm’s Philadelphia office.
-Mr. Gottlieb’s diverse, nationally recognized practice encompasses a broad range of legal areas, including defense in personal injury and property cases, insurance recovery, construction defect litigation, government transparency matters, and internal investigations.
+Mark’s nationally recognized practice encompasses a broad range of legal areas, including defense in personal injury and property cases, insurance recovery, government transparency matters and civil rights.

-Mr. Gottlieb represents clients in personal injury and property damage disputes, as well as in commercial disputes.
-He has successfully defended organizations against multimillion-dollar lawsuits related to motor vehicle accidents, property defects, and other claims.
-His noteworthy clients include a public transit authority and a publicly-traded telecommunications company.
+Personal Injury and Property Damage Litigation: Mark represents municipalities in personal injury and civil rights.
+He has successfully defended organizations against multimillion-dollar lawsuits related to motor vehicle accidents, property defects and other claims.
+His noteworthy clients include a public transit authority and a publicly traded telecommunications company.

-Mr. Gottlieb has represented state agencies and other clients in significant litigation over federal, state, and local government transparency statutes such as Right to Know laws, the Freedom of Information Act (FOIA), the Pennsylvania Sunshine Act, and other public record statutes.
-He has successfully litigated before the Supreme Court, the Pennsylvania Office of Open Records, state and federal appellate courts, and common law courts.
+Government Transparency: Mark has represented state agencies and other clients in significant FOIA litigation.
+He has successfully litigated before the Supreme Court, the Pennsylvania Office of Open Records, state and federal appellate courts and common law courts.

-Mr. Gottlieb’s career spans multiple decades and categories of legal work.
-From 1977 until 1991, he was a member of the Philadelphia District Attorney’s Office, where he led the Rape and Prosecution Unit (now referred to as the Special Victims Unit), later serving as Chief of Homicide and Deputy of Investigations.
-In that capacity, he investigated narcotics and economic crimes, many involving organized crime; tried dozens of significant jury trials (including criminal and civil cases); and supervised a team of approximately 100 lawyers, detectives, and law enforcement personnel.
-While at the Philadelphia DAO, Mr. Gottlieb served as lead counsel to the Grand Jury in the 1980s MOVE bombing incident.
+Previous Work: Mark’s career spans multiple decades and categories of legal work.
+From 1977 until 1991, he was a member of the Philadelphia District Attorney’s Office (DAO), where he led the Rape and Prosecution Unit (now referred to as the Special Victims Unit), later serving as Chief of Homicide and Deputy of Investigations.
+Mark has tried dozens of significant jury trials (including criminal and civil cases).
+While at the Philadelphia DAO, Mark served as lead counsel to the Grand Jury in the 1980s MOVE bombing incident.

-Mr. Gottlieb has tried cases in Pennsylvania and jurisdictions across the country, including state courts in California, Missouri, and Michigan.
-In addition to his current work and background as a prosecutor, Mr. Gottlieb has represented plaintiffs and defendants in civil rights cases.
-Many of his cases have been high-profile, garnering television, radio, and newspaper coverage.
-Mr. Gottlieb has interacted with the press on numerous occasions, and has served as a commentator for CNN as well as local radio.
+Mark has tried cases in Pennsylvania and jurisdictions across the country, including state courts in California, Missouri, and Michigan.
+Many of Mark’s cases have been high-profile, garnering television, radio, and newspaper coverage.